-Net cash used in financing activities was \$37.0 million for the year ended December 31, 2021, primarily as a result of \$53.6 million in payments relating to the purchase of additional ANP ownership interest in connection with the ANP restructuring completed during the third quarter of 2021 (see Note 3 to the condensed consolidated financial statements).
+Net cash used in financing activities was \$37.0 million for the year ended December 31, 2021, primarily as a result of \$53.6 million in payments relating to the purchase of additional ANP ownership interest in connection with the ANP restructuring completed during the third quarter of 2021 (For more information, see Note 3 in the accompanying "Notes to Consolidated Financial Statements" in this Annual Report on Form 10-K).
 We borrowed \$70.0 million in connection with a credit agreement with Capital One N.A., which was partially offset by \$37.9 million in principal payments on our long-term debt and lines of credit.
 We used \$28.9 million to purchase treasury stock and received \$15.9 million in net proceeds from the settlement of share-based compensation awards under our equity plans.